The Skyscrapers That Will Redefine New York

 Rising from a small parcel of land on New York’s Billionaire’s Row and already making its impact on the skyline, the super slender 111 West 57th Street (dubbed 111W57) is set to complete later in 2019.

 Set to become the world’s thinnest skyscraper, with a breath-taking width-to-height ratio of 1:24, the 435-metre tower is a masterpiece in both architecture and engineering.

-Above: 111W57 is already redefining the Midtown skyline ahead of its late-2019 completion date (image courtesy of Paul Clemence).
+Above: 111W57 is already redefining the Midtown skyline.
+Image courtesy of Paul Clemence.